jonathan-sam/jonathan-sam.github.io/index.md

 ### About Me

 I am a PhD Candidate in the Environmental Systems Graduate Group at UC Merced.
 I study wildfires and climate change and my current projects look at modeling burn severity in California.
-[Curriculum Vitae](https://jonathan-sam.github.io/files/Sam_Jonathan_CV.pdf)
+[CV](https://jonathan-sam.github.io/files/Sam_Jonathan_CV.pdf)

 ### Current Projects